Jotis86/Supply-Chain-Project/README.md

-# 📊 Cadena de suministro Dashboard Power BI
+# 📊 Supply Chain Dashboard Power BI

-¡Bienvenido al repositorio del **Cadena de suministro** creado con Power BI!
+Welcome to the **Supply Chain** repository created with Power BI!
-Este proyecto tiene como objetivo proporcionar un análisis interactivo y detallado de las métricas clave de una cadena de suministro para apoyar la toma de decisiones estratégicas.
+This project aims to provide an interactive and detailed analysis of key metrics of a supply chain to support strategic decision making.

-## 🚀 Descripción
+## 🚀 Description

-Este dashboard incluye:
+This dashboard includes:
-- 📈 **Visualizaciones interactivas**: Gráficos y tablas dinámicas para explorar los datos.
+- 📈 **Interactive visualizations**: Pivot charts and tables to explore data.
-- 📊 **Métricas clave**: Análisis de KPIs importantes como ontime, OTIF, días de entrega, ventas, órdenes, y más.
+- 📊 **Key metrics**: Analysis of important KPIs such as ontime, OTIF, delivery days, sales, orders, and more.
-- 📅 **Análisis temporal**: Tendencias a lo largo del tiempo para identificar patrones y oportunidades.
+- 📅 **Temporal analysis**: Trends over time to identify patterns and opportunities.
-- 🗂️ **Tres pestañas**:
+- 🗂️ **Three tabs**:
-  - **Compras**: Vista general de todas las compras.
+  - **Purchases**: General view of all purchases.
-  - **Proveedores**: Análisis detallado de los proveedores.
+  - **Suppliers**: Detailed analysis of suppliers.
-  - **Productos**: Seguimiento y análisis de los diferentes productos.
+  - **Products**: Monitoring and analysis of the different products.

-## 🔄 Proceso ETL
+## 🔄 ETL process

-Este proyecto incluye un completo proceso de **ETL (Extracción, Transformación y Carga)**:
+This project includes a complete **ETL (Extract, Transform and Load)** process:
-- **Extracción**: Datos obtenidos de archivos excel.
+- **Extraction**: Data obtained from excel files.
-- **Transformación**:
+- **Transformation**:
-  - **Combinación de tablas**: Uso de Power Query para combinar y relacionar múltiples tablas de datos.
+  - **Combining tables**: Using Power Query to combine and relate multiple data tables.
-  - **Limpieza de datos**: Eliminación de duplicados, tratamiento de valores nulos y normalización de datos.
+  - **Data cleaning**: Elimination of duplicates, treatment of null values ​​and data normalization.
-  - **Enriquecimiento de datos**: Agregación de columnas calculadas y transformación de datos para mejorar el análisis.
+  - **Data enrichment**: Aggregation of calculated columns and data transformation to improve analysis.
-- **Carga**: Integración de los datos transformados en Power BI para su análisis y visualización.
+- **Load**: Integration of transformed data into Power BI for analysis and visualization.

-## 🛠️ Métricas DAX
+## 🛠️ DAX Metrics

-Se han creado diversas métricas utilizando **DAX (Data Analysis Expressions)** para proporcionar análisis detallados y personalizados:
+Various metrics have been created using **DAX (Data Analysis Expressions)** to provide detailed and customized analysis:
-- **Cálculo de KPIs**
+- **KPIs calculation**
-- **Medidas calculadas**: Creación de medidas personalizadas para análisis específicos.
+- **Calculated measures**: Creation of custom measures for specific analyses.
-- **Columnas calculadas**: Agregación de columnas adicionales para enriquecer los datos.
+- **Calculated columns**: Adding additional columns to enrich the data.
-- **Filtrado y segmentación**: Uso de DAX para aplicar filtros y segmentaciones dinámicas en los datos.
+- **Filtering and segmentation**: Use of DAX to apply filters and dynamic segmentations to the data.

-## 📂 Estructura del Proyecto
+## 📂 Project Structure

-- `SuplyChan.pbix`: Archivo principal del dashboard de Power BI.
+- `SuplyChan.pbix`: Main file of the Power BI dashboard.
-- `Compras.xlxs`: Datos de la campaña de marketing utilizados en el dashboard.
+- `Purchases.xlxs`: Data from the marketing campaign used in the dashboard.
-- `Imágenes/`: Capturas de pantalla del dashboard.
+- `Images/`: Screenshots of the dashboard.

-## 🛠️ Requisitos
+## 🛠️ Requirements

 - Power BI Desktop

-## 📧 Contacto
+## 📧 Contact

-Para cualquier consulta, puedes contactarme en jotaduranbon@gmail.com.
+For any questions, you can contact me at jotaduranbon@gmail.com.